Krista Frahm

 Job boards are a place where companies post projects or jobs when they are looking for a freelancer to get a task done quickly and at a low cost.

 Upwork or Fiver are two commonly used job boards for freelance work.
-The problem is these two job boards have low-paying jobs.
-(But... if you start your own business, you can monitor these job boards and learn which companies to reach out to and offer your higher-level services.)
+The problem is these two job boards often have low-paying jobs.

 Companies know they can post on job boards and have people compete for the project, meaning they can pay less and still get the work done.
 These companies either don’t understand quality marketing, or they don’t have the money to invest in copy.